 To ensure that the correct Career Progress Increment (CPI) and Length of Service (LOS) CP is processed for faculty members in the annual Faculty Salary Increase process, administrators must check the accuracy of the CP data for their faculty members.
-Two CPI reports exist in HRMS that administrators will need to run so that they can check the CPI data for their faculty members.
-Two LOS CP reports also exist.
+CPI & LOS reports exist in HRMS that administrators will need to run so that they can check the CPI & LOS CP data for their faculty members.
+The checking process is as follows:

 - CPI & LOS CP data for the current year is loaded (normally by early February, but is delayed in bargaining years).

 - Faculty Relations will send an email confirmation to the Dean’s office that the Career Progress data for the current year has been loaded to HRMS.
 As applicable the Dean’s Office will inform their units.

 - Units run the 2 CP and 2 LOS CP queries on HRMS and check.

 - Errors should be reported to Faculty Relations (normally by the end of March, but the deadline date may vary) to ensure that the salary increase spreadsheets are produced with the correct CPI and LOS CP data attributed to faculty members.

 What administrators should check for – Career Progress: